Title

 The Manual of Procedures in the Settlement and Disposition of Conciliation and Preventive Mediation Cases is a document in the Philippines that promotes conciliation and mediation as preferred modes of dispute settlement and provides guidelines for the declaration of strikes, lockouts, and preventive mediation.

-Any certified or duly recognized bargaining representative may file a notice or declare a strike or request preventive mediation in cases of bargaining deadlock and unfair labor practices.
-The employer may file a notice or declare lockout or request preventive mediation in the same cases.
-In the absence of a certified bargaining representative, any legitimate labor organization may file a notice, request mediation, or declare a strike but only on grounds of unfair labor practices.
+Any certified or duly recognized bargaining representative may file/declare in cases of bargaining deadlock and unfair labor practices.
+The employer may file/declare lockout or request preventive mediation in the same cases.
+If there is no certified/duly recognized bargaining representative, any legitimate labor organization may file/request/declare strike only on grounds of unfair labor practices.

-If the party-filer fails to attend two consecutive scheduled conciliation conferences after due notice, the case may be dropped from the business calendar of the Regional Branch, and the parties shall be informed in writing.
+If the party-filer fails to attend for two (2) consecutive instances after due notice, the Conciliator-Mediator may drop the case from the business calendar.
+The parties must be informed in writing of the action taken.

-A strike declaration must be approved by a majority of the total union membership in the bargaining unit through secret ballot in meetings or referenda called for the purpose.
-A lockout declaration must be approved by a majority of the employer's board of directors or partners in a meeting called for the purpose.
+A strike decision must be approved by a majority of the total union membership in the bargaining unit obtained by secret ballot in meetings or referenda.
+The decision is valid for the duration of the dispute based on substantially the same grounds.

 Analyze Cases Smarter, Faster